goshevs/R_effcomp/README.md

   `Effect` from Package 'effects'

-+ `lincon`: stands for "linear contrasts" and is a matrix of pair-wise linear contrasts which is provided by the user.
++ `lincon`: stands for "linear contrasts" and is a matrix of pairwise linear contrasts which is provided by the user.
 This argument can be omitted if `all == TRUE`

-+ `all`: a logical flag which indicates whether all possible pair-wise contrasts are to be computed.
-At its default value `FALSE`, the user has to provide a matrix of pair-wise linear contrasts.
++ `all`: a logical flag which indicates whether all possible pairwise contrasts are to be computed.
+At its default value `FALSE`, the user has to provide a matrix of pairwise linear contrasts.

-Function `testpwcomp` computes statistical tests for the pair-wise differences of margins.
+Function `testpwcomp` computes statistical tests for the pairwise differences of margins.
 It also allows for adjustment of the p-values of the tests for multiple comparisons.
 The syntax of the command is: